 - Mix In Sour Cream.
 Scrape down the sides of the bowl again, and mix in the sour cream on LOW speed.

 - Alternate Dry Ingredients & Milk.
-Add half of the dry ingredients and mix on LOW speed, streaming in half of the milk as you go.
+Add half of the dry ingredients mixture and mix on LOW speed, streaming in half of the milk as you go.
 Scrape down the edges of the bowl and add the second half of the dry ingredients, streaming in the second half of the milk until just combined.
 Try not to over-mix here.
 Feel free to finish combining by hand with a spatula, if needed!)

 - Pour Batter Into Pans.
 Carefully divide the cake batter between the two prepared pans.
 Use an offset spatula to even out the surface of the batter.

 - Bake Cake Layers.
-Bake both layers on the same shelf in the oven for 35-40 minutes or until the top of the cake springs back when gently pressed, and a cake tester inserted in the center comes out clean with just a few moist crumbs.
+Bake both layers on the same shelf in the oven for 35-40 minutes or until the top of the cake springs back when gently pressed, and a toothpick or cake tester inserted in the center comes out clean with just a few moist crumbs.
 (The finished cake’s internal temperature should be 205 degrees.)

 - Cool Completely Before Frosting.
 Let the cake layers cool 15 minutes in the pans before carefully turning them out onto a wire rack to cool completely.
 Note that the cake must be COMPLETELY cool before frosting or the frosting will melt.

 - Beat The Butter.
 Add the softened butter to a large bowl.
 Beat with a hand mixer on low speed for about 2 minutes, until it’s light and fluffy.

 - Mix.
 Then, add powdered sugar, cocoa powder, salt, and vanilla extract.
 Add the cream, then mix for 30 seconds on low speed, then about 1 minute on medium speed, or until well combined.